Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: General Features of CLASP

+In a typical DL meeting the students will work through three activity cycles lasting 30 to 60 minutes each.
+Between the twice-weekly DL meetings students are assigned homework that builds directly on activities they have just carried out in the DL.
+Their homework is checked off at the beginning of the following DL meeting, not for correctness, but for effort at addressing the various prompts.
+Follow-up of the homework is often incorporated into the first or second activities in the next DL meeting.
+Thus, the homework is not an independent set of problems to get an answer to, but is integrally incorporated into the DL activities.
+A typical DL activity cycle typically consists of small group work, perhaps interrupted with one or two short whole class discussions, and a closing whole class discussion.
+These components are described in more detail below.

-\paragraph{} In the discussion/laboratory (DL) the students work in small groups on activities aimed at helping each student build their own personal understanding of the constructs of any particular model and the way in which these constructs are used within the model.
-The activities are intended to help our students become fully literate in a particular model so the activities generally ask the students to discuss specific physical situations in their own words, discuss them using the technical words and concepts of the appropriate model, diagram the situation using one of the representations discussed above, and, sometimes, translate these discussions into the mathematical language of the model.
-We leave much of the mathematics and almost all of the arithmetic for the students to do at home.
-Attendance in our DLs is required so the DL activities require that \emph{each} student spends time making sense of the ideas (hence, CLASP).
+\paragraph{Small Group Work} In the discussion/laboratory (DL) the students work in small groups on activities aimed at helping each student build their own personal understanding of the constructs of any particular model and the way in which these constructs are used within the model.
+The activities are intended to help our students become fully literate in a particular model so the activities generally ask the students to discuss specific physical situations in their own words, discuss them using the technical words and concepts of the appropriate model, diagram the situation using one of the representations associated with the model, and, sometimes, translate these discussions into the mathematical language of the model.
+Usually, once the translation into mathematical language is complete, solving the resulting algebra problem, substituting in the numbers, and doing the arithmetic is left for students to do outside of class.

+As the students work, the instructor circulates the room listening to the conversations of each group and reviewing the content on the boards.
+When the instructor sees or hears evidence that the students are stuck (perhaps two students are arguing at odds and cannot choose a way forward, or the whole group is heading down an unfruitful path), the instructor joins the group to help mediate a solution.
+The instructor might ask the students to explain their application of the model to the situation at hand and remind the students of overlooked assumptions, or might use Socratic questioning to guide the student group back on track.
+The specific instructor approach will vary depending on the particular problem the group is experiencing as well as instructors' beliefs about teaching.\cite{CassDiss, Speer, GoertzenBuyIn}